Interesting Online Food Ordering Statistics For 2023 That You Need To Know

 - In the United States, 60% of consumers now order takeout or delivery at least once a week.

-- Around 6,852 delivery workers must put in a lot of effort to meet the US market’s demand for pizza.
+- Around 6,852 delivery workers must put in a lot of effort to meet the US market’s demand for pizza with online spending of 18%.

 - An offer, discount, or coupon is included in 46% of online orders.